-HMI CONTROL: CALIBRATION FACTOR BROWSER SCREEN
+HMI CONTROLS: CALIBRATION FACTOR BROWSER SCREEN

-NOTICES: If calibration is required, contact Phenix Technologies for instructions and procedure.
+- If calibration is required, contact Phenix Technologies for instructions and procedure. - Regulator will automatically return to zero once the screen is left.

 This screen is used to view calibration factors for the unit.
-Each voltage and current channel will have at least one range associated with it.
+Each voltage and current channel will have at least one Tap associated with.
+Each Tap with have at least one range associated with it.
 Each range has its own set of calibration factors associated with it.